Meet Dr. Chong

 After his graduation from residency, he spent three years stationed at Joint Base Lewis-McChord in Tacoma, Washington as a Prosthodontic instructor and a mentor in a one-year Advanced Education in General Dentistry (AEGD) residency program and as a consultant in Prosthodontics to the Oral and Maxillofacial Surgery Residency Program at the Madigan Army Medical Center.
 There he provided advanced training and skills to general dentists as well as maintaining a busy prosthodontic practice of his own providing dental care for the vast number of soldiers stationed at Joint Base Lewis-McChord.
 He also served as a Chief of Prosthodontics providing implants and complicated treatments to patients.
 He completed his active military service after seven years, having obtained the rank of Major and decided to remain and serve in the Army National Guard.

 Dr. Chong is a Diplomate of the American Board of Prosthodontistics, a Fellow of the American College of Prosthodontists, and a member of the American Dental Association, Academy of Osseointegration, American Academy of Cosmetic Dentistry, and Washington State Dental Association.

-Dr. Chong lives in NE Tacoma with his wife and a son.
+Dr. Chong lives in NE Tacoma with his wife and two sons.
 In his leisure time, he enjoys working out in the gym and playing golf.
-He belongs to the Korean American Calvary Baptist Church in Federal Way and he is involved with community activities there.